fetis/30-seconds-of-angular/snippets/router-module.md

 ---

 # Content
-You can declare router configuration in concise way
+When having a separate routing module, instead of creating an NgModule you can export router configuration directly:

 ```typescript
 export const AppRoutingModule = RouterModule.forRoot(routes, config);